robinwhitmore/jekylltechdocs/_includes/custom/shared/_api_template.md

 {% endif %}
 ## Fields

-The following table shows all fields that exist for this API, those that are returned when you retrieve a list, and those that are changeable using `PATCH`.
+The following table shows all fields that exist for this API, those that are returned when you retrieve a list, those that are required for `PUT` and `POST`, and those that are changeable using `PATCH` and `PUT`.
 All fields are returned when you retrieve a single item.
 <table>
     <tr>
         <td><strong>Name</strong></td>
         <td><strong>Description</strong></td>
         <td><strong>Type</strong></td>
         <td><strong>List</strong></td>
+        <td><strong>Required</strong></td>
         <td><strong>Changeable</strong></td>
     </tr>
     <tr>